Lego The Lord of the Rings: Lego Icons sets

 Rivendell (set number: 10316) was released on the 8th of March 2023 as the part of the Lego Icons theme.
 The set consists of 6,167 pieces with 15 minifigures, divided in 3 sections.
-Lego minifigures of Frodo Baggins, Samwise Gamgee, Merriadoc “Merry” Brandybuck, Peregrin “Pippin” Took, Legolas, Gimli, Boromir, Aragorn, Elrond, Arwen, Bilbo Baggins, elves and were included.
-Lego Design Master, Mike Psaiki explained, “We know many of our fans have been anticipating a set like this for a long-time – but a great Lego The Lord of the Rings set is never late, it arrives precisely when it means to!
+Lego minifigures of Frodo Baggins, Samwise Gamgee, Merriadoc "Merry" Brandybuck, Peregrin "Pippin" Took, Legolas, Gimli, Boromir, Aragorn, Elrond, Arwen, Bilbo Baggins, elves and were included.
+Lego Design Master, Mike Psaiki explained, "We know many of our fans have been anticipating a set like this for a long-time – but a great Lego The Lord of the Rings set is never late, it arrives precisely when it means to!
 It was important to us that we created something really special in this recreation of Rivendell.
-We aimed to add as much detail as possible and create an engaging experience throughout the build to delight fans recreating scenes or proudly displaying Elrond’s home.
-We are really pleased with the final design and how we have brought Rivendell to life in brick form.”
+We aimed to add as much detail as possible and create an engaging experience throughout the build to delight fans recreating scenes or proudly displaying Elrond's home.
+We are really pleased with the final design and how we have brought Rivendell to life in brick form."

 Lego designers Mike Psiaki, Wes Talbott, Chris Perron and Ashwin Visser discussed the development of Rivendell (set number: 10316).
-Mike said, “For the development of this, we’re collaborating with Warner Brothers,” and continued, “They’re the ones that made the Hobbit movies, and then I’m not an expert on this, I guess they currently own the rights to the Lord of the Rings film trilogy.
+Psiaki said, "For the development of this, we're collaborating with Warner Brothers," and continued, "They're the ones that made the Hobbit movies, and then I'm not an expert on this, I guess they currently own the rights to the Lord of the Rings film trilogy.
 They were quite good to work with.
 They have a good understanding of the limitations and capabilities of LEGO bricks.
-And so a lot of the suggestions we made, they’re very much on board with.
+And so a lot of the suggestions we made, they're very much on board with.
 They gave us access to a lot of great reference material from production – a lot of images that we could go through.
-So yeah, it was a super great collaboration, we didn’t work directly with anyone that had done any of the production design in the original film trilogy, which could have been awesome.
-But they had plenty of resources for us to get what we needed to make this model as authentic as it is.”
+So yeah, it was a super great collaboration, we didn't work directly with anyone that had done any of the production design in the original film trilogy, which could have been awesome.
+But they had plenty of resources for us to get what we needed to make this model as authentic as it is."